Skip to content

 Why is ISO/IEC Important?

 For all that AI systems can offer in terms of innovation, they can also leave organizations vulnerable.
-The OECD’s AI Incident Monitor has already reported 600 AI-related incidents between January and October of 2024, and many Fortune 500 groups have expressed concern over the potential hazards of AI technology.
+The OECD’s AI Incident Monitor has already reported 600 AI-related incidents between January and October of 2024, and many Fortune 500 groups have expressed concern over the potential hazards of the technology.

 Who is ISO 42001 For?